 Assistant or Associate Professor—Discipline Open /

-Skidmore College invites applications for a tenure-track position at the Assistant
+Skidmore College invites applications for a tenure-track position at the assistant

-or Associate Professor level, discipline open, with administrative duties in our Intergroup
+or associate professor level, discipline open, with administrative duties in our Intergroup

-time of appointment, beginning in September 2013.
+relations.
+Ph.D. required at time of appointment, beginning in September 2013.
 Faculty

 rank and directorship title is commensurate with experience.

-The scholarly area is open, but we are especially interested in candidates whose interests complement Goal II of Skidmore's Strategic Plan, focused on intercultural and global understanding.
+The scholarly area is open, but we are especially interested in candidates whose interests compliment Goal II of Skidmore's Strategic Plan, focused on intercultural and global understanding.
 Candidates with expertise in areas such as race and ethnicity, social identities (e.g. social class, nationality, religion, ability, gender, sexuality), global/Diaspora studies, and social justice are encouraged to apply.

 Administrative responsibilities associated with this position include, but are not limited to: